emudev-org/emudev.org/_posts/2021-09-21-Angrylion_RDP_Comments.md

     // add 3/4 DrDe and subtract 3/4 DrDy from
     // attribute start value if sign(DxhDy) == flip
-    // TODO: explain which bits are being ignored where if (do_offset)
+    if (do_offset)
     {
         dsdeh = dsde & ~0x1ff;